 One of the more popular Super Bowl wagers ahead in the Super Bowl betting action is around who will be named Super Bowl MVP.
 You can expect all of the online betting sites to offer Super Bowl props, and even if you're new to sports betting, prop bets in the big game are an option with a long history where you can pick up on trends without much guesswork.
 A quarterback has been named Super Bowl MVP more than half the time – 31 times in 56 games.
 Running backs and wide receivers each have won 7 times, and it falls off from there.

-Super Bowl 57 is scheduled to take place February 12, 2023 at State Farm Stadium in Glendale, Ariz., the home of the Arizona Cardinals.
+Super Bowl 58 is scheduled to take place February 11, 2024 at Allegiant Stadium in Las Vegas, the home of the Las Vegas Raiders.

 Craziest Bets Placed On The Super Bowl